 Mr Abbott also claims he missed a “once-in-a-lifetime opportunity” to enjoy the “atmosphere of the ‘60s”, as advertised as the cruise’s theme.

-Mr Abbott also missed out on other “advertised delights” including spending the “pleasure cruise” with his partner Ms Brown, it adds.
+Mr Abbott also missed out on other “advertised delights” including spending the “pleasure cruise” with his partner Ms Brown,

 Mr Abbott also blames the incident for the breakdown of this relationship saying the pair went their “separate ways” about 24 h after returning from trying to board the ship.